 PRTG Manual: SSL Certificate Warning

-If you use PRTG on premises outside your internal LAN, in particular if you use it on the internet, you should set the PRTG web server to use Secure Sockets Layer (SSL)/Transport Layer Security (TLS).
+If you use PRTG Network Monitor outside your internal LAN, in particular if you use it on the internet, you should set the PRTG web server to use SSL/TLS.
 Your browser then shows an SSL certificate warning because PRTG comes with a self-signed certificate.
 The connection to your PRTG web server is secured with SSL/TLS anyway and you can confirm the claimed security risk.

 Every browser shows a slightly different SSL certificate warning that you need to confirm to proceed: